HomeBlog Home

 Escalation clauses are popular in hot real estate markets where many buyers compete for the same house.

-This method can help you stand out, but only use it if you are comfortable with the highest amount you could pay.
+This method can help you stand out, but only use it if you are comfortable with the highest amount you can afford to pay.

 One downside is that sellers or their agents might encourage other buyers to bid more, which could push your final price higher.
 Also, if the escalation clause is not written clearly, it can cause legal confusion or problems during closing.